17 Essential Shipping Terms Every Smart Shipper Should Know (Your Ultimate 2025 Glossary)

 Incoterms help clarify the division of responsibilities between parties involved in a transaction, such as who is responsible for arranging transportation, insurance, customs clearance, and delivery for goods shipped.

-These terms are regularly updated by the International Chamber of Commerce (ICC) to reflect changes in global trade practices.
+These shipping terms are regularly updated by the International Chamber of Commerce (ICC) to reflect changes in global trade practices.

 Freight Shipping

-It’s the lifeline for businesses.
+This is one of the shipping terms that reflects the lifeline for businesses.
 Freight shipping connects goods to customers across land, sea, and air.
 It’s the backbone of global trade with myriad services like freight forwarding, customs clearance, and tracking.

 Whether speedy air freight or cost-effective sea shipping, freight providers ensure seamless logistics and supply chain mastery.